restic/restic/doc/030_preparing_a_new_repo.rst

 Restic takes care of starting and stopping rclone.

+.. note:: If you get an error message saying "cannot implicitly run relative
+          executable rclone found in current directory", this means that an rclone executable was found in the current directory.
+For security reasons restic will not run this implicitly, instead you have to use the ``-o rclone.program=./rclone`` extended option to override this security check and explicitly tell restic to use the executable.

 As a more concrete example, suppose you have configured a remote named ``b2prod`` for Backblaze B2 with rclone, with a bucket called ``yggdrasil``.
 You can then use rclone to list files in the bucket like this: